 Inhibition in new social situations because they feel inadequate

-A view of self as socially incompetent, unappealing, or inferior to others
+Self-assessment as socially incompetent, unappealing, or inferior to others

 Reluctance to take personal risks or participate in any new activity because they may be embarrassed

 Also, symptoms must have begun by early adulthood.

 Avoidant personality disorder must be distinguished from the following 2 disorders: